Filefabrik/bootraiser/README.md

 Filefabrik-Bootraiser provides you with all important Laravel boot methods immediately and without much configuration effort.
-It is also quite cool if the Laravel “publish” methods are supported so that views|translations|config overrides can be published later.
+It is also quite cool if the Laravel “publish” methods are supported so that views|translations|packageConfig overrides can be published later.

 * github-project: https://github.com/Filefabrik/bootraiser